afnog/afnog.github.io/sse/ldap/presentation.md

 ### Create the Kerberos database

-Run the following command to create the database:
+Run this command to create the database:

 ```sh
 kdb5_util create -r <your_realm> -s